Teufelshörner: Situation

 The two Teufelshörner rise up between the basin of the Bavarian Röth and the Austrian Blühnbach Valley, both are extremely remote.
 Due to its long approach, the Großes Teufelshorn is only rarely climbed.
 A summit cross stands on its highest point stands and it offers a good all-round view which takes in, the Hochkönig, Watzmann and Tennengebirge amongst others.

 The Teufelshörner are joined by a rocky knife-edge that marks the border between the state of Salzburg and the district of Berchtesgadener Land in Bavaria.
 A climbing route runs along the challenging rocky ridge (UIAA grade II), which is neither marked nor secured and should therefore only be attempted by experienced climbers.

 Ascent

 The normal route starts at the Salet restaurant, which is only accessible after a one-hour boat journey over the lake of Königssee.
 It then runs up to the Obersee at the head of the valley called Fischunkel, where the impressive Röthbach Waterfall rushes downhill.
-It then runs along the partly secured Röthsteig climbing very steeply and zig-zagging frequently up to the Wasseralm, a basic Alpine Club hut that has been managed in the summer months since 2005 and lies at a height of 1,423 m.
+It then runs along the partly secured Röthsteig climbing very steeply and zigzagging frequently up to the Wasseralm, a basic Alpine Club hut that has been managed in the summer months since 2005 and lies at a height of 1,423 m.
 Here it is usual to stop for the night, because the whole climb is too long and strenuous to attempt in a day.
 The route continues on an easy path through the Röth to a fork in the path at 1,650 m.